 At about 6 pm we drive to Nizwa for night scenes at Sultan Qaboos Mosque.
 A really big and impressive mosque, which in our opinion is more beautiful from the outside than the Grand Mosque in Muscat.

 We opted for the cheaper rooms vs the tents.
-The rooms are large and the bathrooms are modern.
-They are right next to the much more expensive tents and the experience is similar, but for half the price.
-We booked a “Dune Bashing” tour on arrival.
-That too a clear recommendation.
-It only takes 25 minutes but you get an impression of what a good SUV and a capable driver in the desert can have so much fun.
+The rooms are large, the bathrooms are modern and they are right next to the much more expensive tents for half the price.

 For the sunset we are driven up the dunes, where there are soft drinks and candys.
 The experience of walking barefoot over the seemingly untouched dune landscape is indescribable (the wind eliminates every night traces of the previous day).